 born circa 1784 - died February 3, 1882

-Elizabeth founder and first superior of the Oblate Sisters of Providence, henceforth would be known as Sister Mary.
-She was superior general from 1829 to 1832 and from 1835 to 1841.
+Elizabeth, foundress and first superior general of the Oblate Sisters of Providence, took the religious name of Mary.
+She was superior general from 1829 to 1832, and from 1835 to 1841.
 This congregation would educate and evangelize African Americans.
-Yet, they would always be open to meeting the needs of the times.
-Thus, the Oblate Sisters educated youth and provided a home for orphans.
-Slaves who had been purchased and freed were educated and at times admitted into the congregation.
-They nursed the terminally ill during the cholera epidemic of 1832, sheltered elderly, and even served as domestics at St. Mary's seminary in times of crisis.
+Yet they would always be open to meeting the needs of the times.
+Thus the Oblate Sisters educated youth and provided a home for orphans.
+Slaves who had been purchased and then freed were educated and at times admitted into the congregation.
+They nursed the terminally ill during the cholera epidemic of 1832, sheltered the elderly, and even served as domestics at Saint Mary's Seminary.

 Mother Mary's early life prepared her well for the turbulence that followed the death of Father Joubert in 1843.
 There was a sense of abandonment at the dwindling number of pupils and defections of her closest companions and co-workers.
 Yet through it all Mother Lange never lost faith in Providence.
 Mother Mary Lange practiced faith to an extraordinary degree.
 In fact, it was her deep faith which enabled her to persevere against all odds.
 To her black brothers and sisters she gave herself and her material possessions until she was empty of all but Jesus, whom she shared generously with all by witnessing to His teaching.
 In close union with Him, she lived through disappointment and opposition until God called her home, February 3, 1882.
 The room where she died at St. Frances Academy is dedicated to the memory of her good works.